Hyundai i30 hatchback review

 - Rear headroom not the best

-Glance at a list of the best-selling models in the UK and you’ll notice that most are hatchbacks, and that the majority of those are Hyundai i30-sized cars aimed squarely at families.
-The top sellers regularly include the Volkswagen Golf, Ford Focus and Vauxhall Astra but the i30 doesn’t yet sell in sufficient numbers to join them on the list.
-That’s a pity because while the i30 isn’t the most exciting choice around, it has plenty to recommend, such as an impressively long list of standard equipment and boot space that beats both the Golf and Focus.
+Glance at a list of the best-selling models in the UK and you’ll notice that most are hatchbacks, and that several of those are Hyundai i30-sized cars aimed squarely at families.
+The Volkswagen Golf makes regular appearances in the top ten, but the i30 doesn’t yet sell in sufficient numbers to join it on the list.
+Buyers have already cottoned onto the talents of the brand’s SUVs such as the Tucson, but there’s still plenty to recommend the i30 too, such as an impressively long list of standard equipment and boot space that beats both the Golf and Ford Focus.

 Safety is one area where the i30 excels, because Hyundai has fitted technology like autonomous emergency braking (AEB), lane-keeping assistance and even headlights that dip automatically – all as standard.
 This isn’t something that can be said for every rival, and is a commendable move by Hyundai.

 Get behind the wheel and the i30 driving experience is both impressive and frustrating.
 On the motorway, it’s very refined and similarly quiet to a Golf or Astra, but the steering feels twitchy, so the i30 needs regular inputs to keep it in the middle of the lane.

 Inside, the i30 is comfortable, aesthetically pleasing and feels well built: the dashboard design is conservative, sure, but it’s pleasant enough and overall material quality is good, save for one rather prominent piece of scratchy plastic.
 The rear seats are adequately spacious rather than impressively roomy (six-footers will find them tight) but the 395-litre boot means the i30 has a little more luggage space than the Astra, Focus, Golf and A3 – although not the Skoda Octavia.

 The impressive safety kit roster is effective, with Euro NCAP awarding the i30 five stars after independent crash testing.
-In terms of reliability, Hyundai’s most recent appearance in the 2020 Driver Power survey produced mixed results.
-Owners were generally happy with the reliability of Hyundais, and its 13th place finish (out of 30 manufacturers overall) is a big improvement on the year before.
+In terms of reliability, Hyundai’s most recent appearance in the 2021 Driver Power survey produced mixed results.
+Owners were generally happy with the reliability of Hyundais, and its 16th place finish (out of 29 manufacturers overall) a slight drop from previous years.